Jama Mosque, Ahmedabad: Location

 The Jama Masjid of Ahmedabad was probably the largest mosque in the Indian subcontinent built in this period.
-It lies in the center of the old walled city.
+It lies in the centre of the old walled city.
 The northern wall of the mosque lies along a processional way.
 Designed as part of a major plan desired by Sultan Ahmed Shah I, the mosque is located north of the processional axis that runs from the Maidan-i Shah at the door with three arches, Teen Darwaza.
 One enters the mosque from the north using a staircase.
 To the east of the mosque is the Badshah-ka-Hazira, also known as the Tomb of Ahmad Shah.
 This is the tomb of Ahmad Shah I, his son, and grandson.
 The tomb used similar architectural styles as the Jama Mosque even though it was started after the completion of the mosque.
 Some similar architectural features include the use of multiple domes, enclosed columned courts, and pierced screen walls.
 Although the tomb did not use any novel architectural features, it was the first of its kind in Ahmedabad.
 Nearby are the graves of the queens and the other wives of the Sultan Ahmad Shah I, which is called the Rani no Hajiro or Hazira.
 This tomb used a similar architectural style to the Tomb of Ahmad Shah.

 History

-Prior to the founding of the city of Ahmedabad, the original settlement's name was Asaval.
-Ahmad Shah I was the heir apparent and in 1411 founded Ahmedabad, which eventually subsumed Asaval.

 In recent years, local officials have struggled with balancing the preservation of the mosque's original elements, while also maintaining the structure so it is still serviceable for worshipping population.
 The Sunni Muslim Waqf Committee has replaced the original sandstone flooring of the mosque's courtyard with marble flooring.
 The hauj (tank) in the middle of the mosque's courtyard, which worshippers use to perform the act of Wudu before prayer, has also been relaid.
 Iron frames were fixed to the windows.
 The Archeological Society of India has filed multiple complaints in court against members of the Sunni Muslim Waqf Committee and locals for violating the Archaeological Monuments and Archaeological Sites Remains Act.
 The Sunni Muslim Waqf Committee has said, "'The ASI has neither the resources nor will to arrest the decay.
 Most of these monuments, especially the mosques, are still used.
 When the ASI fails to repair a crumbling monument, the onus of doing the job falls on us.
 We can't run away from providing basic amenities to people who come to pray" concerning the claims made by the ASI.